altaga/BioPay-IOTA/README.md

     await Accounts.doc(nonce).set(dataFrame);
     res.send({res: "ok"});
     ```
-- DID Validation: Una vez obtenemos el DID asosciado con el el usuario, relizamos una validacion de del DID del usuario con su identidad onchain cuando se creo su registro.
+- DID Validation: Once we obtain the DID associated with the user, we perform a validation of the user's DID with their onchain identity when their registration was created.

     ```javascript
     const { did, amount, to, coin } = req.body;